PrinceMalvi1/cs50p-project/README.md

 ***
 **Technologies Used:**

-+Python standard libraries (json, datetime, os)
+-Python standard libraries (json, datetime, os)

-+pyfiglet for ASCII banner generation
+-pyfiglet for ASCII banner generation
 ***
 **How to run the program**

 Install pyfiglet if not already installed:

-+pip install pyfiglet
+-pip install pyfiglet

 **Run the program:**
 python expense_tracker.py